-Differences Between the CLEP Exam & AP Test
+What is the Difference Between the CLEP Exam & AP Test?

 The College-Level Examination Program (CLEP) and the Advanced Placement (AP) program were both created by the College Board with the goal of helping students earn college credits through examination.
 While these programs look similar on the surface, they are actually very different.
-To understand their differences, let's take a look at the CLEP vs. AP.
+One big difference is that CLEP exams are tests only, while AP exams are accompanied by a high school course.
+To understand other differences, let's take a look at the CLEP vs. AP.

 |Program description||CLEP allows students of various ages to take exams based on information they already know.
 Examinees who pass CLEP exams are granted credits by institutions that could be used toward a college degree or for advanced placement.||AP allows high school students to take college-level classes that conclude with exams.
 Successful exam scores are accepted at college and universities for credit or advanced placement.|